abacus-gene/paml-tutorial/positive-selection/01_protocol_analyses/02_branch_models/README.md

 ### 1. Setting the control file

-We use the [template control file](../../templates/template_CODEML.ctl) provided in this GitHub repository ([here](../../templates/).
+We use the [template control file](../../templates/template_CODEML.ctl) provided in this GitHub repository ([in directory `templates`](../../templates/)).
 Then, we use the command `sed` to find the variable names defined in the template file so we can replace them with the correct value for each option:

 ```sh
 # Run from `02_branch_models`